 Then something happened.

-According to the Direct Selling Association, there were over 20 million people involved in direct sales in 2015.
+According to the Direct Selling Association, there were over 6 million people involved in direct sales in 2019.
 Some people can rock this business, and others fail -- even after years of trying.
-According to Forbes, in 2011, the median annual income for direct sales was $2,400.
-That’s just $200 a month.
+The average annual income for direct sales in 2019 was $5,176.
+That’s about $430 a month.
 Direct sales and MLM companies are such a popular way to make money in the military spouse community... but is it actually worth it?

 Success depends on your personality, the product, how hard you work and your team.
 Together, these can make for the perfect home business to take with you from duty station to duty station.
 Your customers can connect with you online; you don’t even have to depend on your local area.